 Moonlight State Beach has always been a family favorite.
 The cove-like setting and soft sandy Beach provide summer fun hours.
 What I enjoy the most about this Beach is that you are right in the middle of Encinitas.
 Walking north, I checked out the Stonesteps Beach staircase and headed a bit south to climb the D Street Beach staircase.
 Both provide excellent photo opportunities!
 Let’s have a look!

 Self Realization Fellowship Hermitage and Meditation Gardens

 Here is another of my favorite spots in San Diego.
-The way that the beach is set up looks somewhat like a cove and provides superb acoustics!
+The way that the Beach is set up looks somewhat like a cove and provides superb acoustics!
 The sandstone bluffs are covered in vegetation which is excellent habitat for birds.
 So even though the street is up above, all you can hear is the sound of crashing waves and the sweet sound of birds!
-It really is a hidden paradise here!
+It is a hidden paradise here!
 For more information, click on the link above!

 Solana Beach Beaches

 Here we will be exploring the coast of Solana Beach.
 We will start the journey at South Cardiff State Beach, followed by Tide Park Beach, Fletcher Cove Beach, Seascape Sur Beach, and Del Mar Shores Beach.

 Del Mar Beaches

 Come and join me as I travel the coast of Del Mar, visiting every Beach.
 We start at North Del Mar Dog Beach, then Seagrove Park and Powerhouse Park, Del Mar City Beach, and finish at the South Beach of Del Mar Beach Access.

 Torrey Pines State Beach is found between Del Mar and the northern border of San Diego in the community of La Jolla.
 This Beach has always been a favorite since I moved here over thirty years ago.
 Here you have a fantastic surf-fishing beach, and the view from up above is out of this world.
 Please click on the above link for more information!